Semidefinite representation for convex hulls of real algebraic curves: Introduction

+Our result does not extend to convex hulls of sets of dimension greater than one.
+Indeed, for \emph{every} \sa\ set $K\subset\R^n$ of dimension at least two, there exists a polynomial map $\varphi\colon \R^n\to\R^N$ (for some $N\ge1$) such that the closed convex hull of $\varphi(K)$ in $\R^N$ has no semidefinite representation.
+This is proved in \cite{sch:sdp}.

-For the construction of semidefinite representations we use the moment relaxation method that was introduced by Lasserre and Parrilo (\cite{la}, \cite{pa}, see also \cite{la:book}, \cite{bpt}).
+For the construction of semidefinite representations we use the moment relaxation method, introduced by Lasserre and Parrilo (\cite{la}, \cite{pa1}, \cite{pa2}, see also \cite{la:book}, \cite{bpt}).
 Computing the convex hull of a set $K\subset\R^n$ (that we assume to be basic closed \sa) means to determine the linear moments of all probability measures on $K$ for which these moments exist.
-By considering finite-dimensional relaxations of the $K$-moment problem, one obtains a nested hierarchy $K(1)\supset K(2)\supset\cdots$ of explicit projected spectrahedra that contain $K$.
-Let us assume that $K$ is compact.
-Then the sets $K(d)$ approximate $\conv(K)$ arbitrarily closely.
-When $K$ is a compact real algebraic set, the approximating convex sets $TH(d)=\ol{K(d)}$ have been studied in the literature under the name \emph{theta bodies} of $K$ (see \cite{gpt} and \cite{bpt}, ch.~7).
-The approximation is known to become exact, that is, $K(d)=\conv(K)$ holds for some number $d$, if and only if every linear polynomial that is nonnegative on $K$ has a weighted sum of squares representation with uniform degree bounds on the summands.
+By considering finite-dimensional relaxations of the $K$-moment problem, one obtains a nested hierarchy $K(1)\supset K(2)\supset\cdots$ of explicitly sdp-represented sets that all contain $K$.
+Their closures $\ol{K(d)}=TH(d)$ have also been studied under the name \emph{theta bodies} of~$K$ (see \cite{gpt} and \cite{bpt}, ch.~7).
+When $K$ is a compact \sa\ set, the sets $K(d)$ approximate $\conv(K)$ arbitrarily closely.
+Moreover, the approximation becomes exact, that is, $K(d)=\conv(K)$ for some $d\ge1$, if and only if every linear polynomial that is nonnegative on $K$ has a weighted sum of squares representation with uniform degree bounds on the summands.
 See Theorem \ref{relaxsumm} below for a rigorous formulation.

 We consider a nonsingular affine algebraic curve $C$ over $\R$ and a compact \sa\ subset $K$ of $C(\R)$, the set of real points on $C$.
 We work in $\R[C]$, the affine coordinate ring of $C$.
-The saturated preordering $\scrP(K)$ consists of all elements of $\R[C]$ that are nonnegative on $K$.
-It is known \cite{sch:mz} that $\scrP(K)$ is finitely generated.
-This means that there exist finitely many elements $1=h_0,\,h_1,\dots,h_r\in\scrP(K)$ such that every $f\in \scrP(K)$ has a representation
+Let $\scrP(K)$ be the saturated preordering of $K$, i.e., the set of all elements of $\R[C]$ that are nonnegative on $K$.
+It is known \cite{sch:mz} that $\scrP(K)$ is finitely generated as a preordering.
+This means that there exist finitely many elements $1=h_0,\,h_1,\dots,h_r\in\scrP(K)$ such that every $f\in\scrP(K)$ has a representation